Skip to content

 Note

-After using the pgedge repository to install a component, use the Postgres CREATE EXTENSION command to create the extension in your database.
+After using the pgedge repository to install an extension, use the CREATE EXTENSION command to create that extension in your database.

 Using pgBouncer with pgEdge Enterprise Postgres